As early as 2000, when the Wilkes University's Nesbitt School of Pharmacy

 The third professional year is devoted to practice-related training.
 The pharmacy practice sequence emphasizes development of communication and counseling skills, patient assessment, prospective drug review, and non-prescription products.

 The culmination of the pharmacy curriculum occurs in the final academic year, which is composed entirely of full-time clinical experience in various practice environments.
-Students complete six-week rotations in general medicine, ambulatory care, and community practice.
+Students complete five-week rotations in internal medicine, health system ambulatory care, and community practice.
 Students select three additional rotations in practice areas of interest.

 A formal hooding ceremony takes place the night before commencement.
 The Dean and advisor 'hood' each student, recognizing his or her achievements.